foundriesio/docs/source/tutorials/getting-started-with-docker/getting-started-with-docker.rst

 Getting Started With Docker
 ===========================

-FoundriesFactory® gives you the ability to update ``docker-compose`` applications Over The Air (OTA).
+The FoundriesFactory™ Platform gives you the ability to update ``docker-compose`` applications Over The Air (OTA).
 This tutorial gets you started with Docker and ``docker-compose``, with the basic commands and concepts that will help you create your own apps.